return-STEM/programming-guides/guide/applipy/function-interactions.md

 In the past, you have learned about functions and methods, as well as their uses.
 In this lesson, you will learn about more advanced uses of functions and how to implement them in your code.
 Additionally, you will learn useful functions to improve the code that you write.

-# Functions with Multiple Parameters
+# Functions with Arbitrary Parameters

 You might have noticed that certain functions, such as `print()`, can take any number of arguments, while your own functions cannot.

-This is because it uses a special keyword, called `*args` and `**kwargs`.
+This is because it uses special parameters, called `*args` and `**kwargs`.
 Using these keywords, we can pass variable numbers of arguments into our function.

-The `*` in `*args` tells Python that it should be an iterable:
+The `*` in `*args` specifies that the arguments will be a list:

 Here's a simple example:
 ```python